Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 Game Tools utilities are also present, as on all Samsung smartphones:

-Results in synthetic tests are expected to be veryhigh, among the most powerful Android devices at the moment, which is not surprising.
-We should also pay attention to the speed of the drive.
-The read and write speeds are around 1500 and 500 MB / s, respectively, which is approximately 2-2.5 times higher than in the past UFS 2.1:
+The results in synthetic tests are very expectedhigh, among the most powerful Android devices at the moment, which is not surprising.
+You should also pay attention to the speed of the drive.
+The speed of both reading and writing is about 1500 and 500 MB/s, respectively, which is approximately 2-2.5 times higher compared to the previous UFS 2.1:

 </ img>